-The median age of diagnosis is 69 years, with 75% of diagnosed patients over the age of 55.
+The median age of diagnosis is 69 years, with 75% of diagnosed patients between the ages of 55 and 84.

 There is no clear geographic distribution of multiple myeloma.
 In Europe, the highest rates are noted in the Nordic countries, the United Kingdom, Switzerland, Spain, Greece, Italy, Ireland, and Israel.
 France, Germany, Austria, and Slovenia have a lower incidence, and developing countries have the lowest incidence.
 This higher relative incidence in more developed countries probably results from the combination of a longer life expectancy and more frequent medical surveillance, although other factors may be involved.

 No predisposing factors for the development of multiple myeloma have been confirmed, although possible contributing causes include certain toxic exposures and potential underlying genetic vulnerability.

 Some causative factors that have been suggested include radiation exposure (radiologists and radium dial workers), occupational exposure (agricultural, chemical, metallurgical, rubber plant, pulp, wood and paper workers [including carpenters and furniture makers], and leather tanners), and chemical exposure to formaldehyde, epichlorohydrin, Agent Orange, hair dyes, paint sprays, and asbestos.
 None of these associations has proven to be highly statistically significant, and some have been contradicted by negative correlations.
 The initial report that survivors of the atomic bombings in Japan had an increased risk of developing myeloma has been refuted by longer follow-up, although the underlying rate of myeloma in the Japanese population is relatively low compared to other countries, and is now increasing.

 A preliminary report in a limited number of patients noted the presence of herpesvirus 8 in the dendritic cells of patients with multiple myeloma.
 However, further evaluation by a number of investigators has failed to confirm this result.